 The Wilderness Act, passed on September 3, 1964, established a national wilderness preservation system, "administered for the use and enjoyment of the American people in such manner as will leave them unimpaired for future use and enjoyment as wilderness, and so as to provide for the protection of these areas, the preservation of their wilderness character, and for the gathering and dissemination of information regarding their use and enjoyment as wilderness" (16 USC § 1131).
 The Wilderness Act further defined wilderness as "an area of undeveloped Federal land retaining its primeval character and influence, without permanent improvements or human habitation, and which is protected and managed to preserve its natural conditions" (16 USC § 1131).
-The Wilderness Act gives the agency managing the wilderness responsibility for preserving the wilderness character of the area and devoting the area to the public purposes of recreational, scenic, scientific, educational, conservation, and historical use (16 USC § 1133).
+The Wilderness Act gives the agency managing the wilderness responsibility for preserving the wilderness character of the area and devoting the area to the public purposes of recreational, scenic, scientific, educational, conservation, and historical use (16 USC §

+1133).
 Certain uses are specifically prohibited, except for areas where these uses have already become established.
-The act states that "there shall be no commercial enterprise and no permanent road within any wilderness area designated by this chapter and except as necessary to meet minimum requirements for the administration of the area agents and affecting wilderness character, resources, or the visitor experience are necessary, and if so how to minimize impacts (NPS 2006a).
-See appendix G for this analysis.
+The act states that "there shall be no commercial enterprise and no permanent road within any wilderness area designated by this chapter and except as necessary to meet minimum requirements for the administration of the area

-...there shall be no temporary road, no use of motor vehicles, motorized equipment or motorboats, no landing of aircraft, no other form of mechanical transport, and no structure or installation within any such area" (16 USE § 1133).
+... there shall be no temporary road, no use of motor vehicles, motorized equipment or motorboats, no landing of aircraft, no other form of mechanical transport, and no structure or installation within any such area" (16 USE § 1133).

 Section 6.3.5 of NPS Management Policies 2006 requires that all management decisions affecting wilderness must be consistent with the minimum requirement concept.
-This concept is a documented process used to determine if administrative actions, projects, or programs undertaken by the NPS or its
+This concept is a documented process used to determine if administrative actions, projects, or programs undertaken by the NPS or its agents and affecting wilderness character, resources, or the visitor experience are necessary, and if so how to minimize impacts (NPS 2006a).
+This analysis will be performed and incorporated into the Final EIS as an appendix, once a preferred alternative is selected.

-As described in Section 6.3.7 of NPS Management Polices 2006 (2006a) "The principle of nondegradation will be applied to wilderness management...Natural processes will be allowed, insofar as possible, to shape and control wilderness ecosystems.
+As described in section 6.3.7 of NPS Management Polices 2006 (2006a) "The principle of nondegradation will be applied to wilderness management...Natural processes will be allowed, insofar as possible, to shape and control wilderness ecosystems.
 Management should seek to sustain the natural distribution, numbers, population composition, and interaction of indigenous species.
 Management intervention should only be undertaken to the extent necessary to correct past mistakes, the impacts of human use, and influences originating outside of wilderness boundaries."